 With the decreasing technology sizes and increasing number of cores number integrated on a single chip, the design of fault tolerant NoCs that do not degrade performance is critical.
 In this paper, we propose QORE - a fault tolerant NoC architecture using reversible channel buffers.
 We use QORE's reversibility for increased performance and to overcome faulty links.
-Our results on real benchmarks (SPEC CPU2006, PARSEC, and SPLASH-2) show an increase in speedup of 1.3× and improved throughput by 2.3× on synthetic traffic compared to related work.
-Using the Synopsys design compiler, we show that QORE reduces network power by 21% while requiring minimal control overhead.
+We also engineer features and use decision trees to predict traffic direction on the links to improve the link controllers.
+Experimental results show that a decision tree predicts the direction of the traffic with higher accuracy on average than a predictor based on thresholded link utilization.
+Our results on real benchmarks (SPEC CPU2006, PARSEC, and SPLASH-2) show an increase in speedup of $1.3 \times$ and improved throughput by $2.3\times$ on synthetic traffic compared to related work.
+Using the Synopsys design compiler, we show that QORE reduces network power by 21 percent while requiring minimal control overhead.